 In the future, a car’s computer may even adapt engine, suspension, and braking controls to make the vehicle safer.
 Vehicle responsiveness could be modified according to your personal driving habits.
 Plus, all your avatar data could be transferred to any car you choose to drive.

 Perhaps the biggest benefit is the big data that could be collected from vehicle sensors.
 How a car responds to emergency situations or bad weather could be analyzed over thousands of models.
 Future versions could then be made safer based on data analysis.
 Even individual cars could get periodic performance updates.

 Just like all things on the Internet, the biggest challenge with connected cars will be safety and security.
 We can already see how some safety measures, such as automatic emergency braking, can create other security issues.
 For example, some car computers can be hacked and controlled from a distance.

 Given the vast amount of personal data that connected cars will generate, it will important that companies ensure privacy and safety measures are in place that protect the consumer.

-Cover the high cost of unexpected car repair with an extended auto warranty.
+Cover the high cost of unexpected car repairs with an extended vehicle protection plan.
 Get a free quote from CARCHEX now.